 Name Default value Description COLLEC- TOR_LOG_LEVEL WARNING Log level.
 Allowed values are DEBUG, INFO, WARNING, CRITICAL, and ERROR.
-COLLEC- TOR_SLEEP_DUR 20 The maximum amount of time (in seconds) that the collector sleeps be- tween collecting measurements.
+COLLEC- TOR_SLEEP_DUR 20 The maximum amount of time (in seconds) that the collector sleeps between collecting measurements.
+COLLEC- TOR_MEASUREME1 30 The maximum number of metrics that the collector measures each time it wakes up.
+If more metrics need to be measured, they will be measured the next time the collector wakes up.
 COLLEC- TOR_MEASUREME 900 The amount of time (in seconds) after which a metric should be measured again.
-COLLEC- TOR_MEASUREME 30 The maximum number of metrics that the collector measures each time it wakes up.
-If more metrics need to be measured, they will be measured the next time the collector wakes up.
-COLLEC- TOR_MEASUREME 120 The amount of time (in seconds) after which a source connection should timeout.
-DATABASE_URL mongodb:// root:root@data} Mongo database connection URL.
-HEALTH_CHECK /home/ collector/ health_check. txt Path to the file used for health check.
+HEALTH_CHECK_I /home/ collector/ health_check. txt Path to the file used for health check.
+INTER- NAL_SERVER_HO: inter- nal_server Hostname of the internal server.
+The collector uses this to get the metrics and post the measurements.
+INTER- NAL_SERVER_POl 5002 Port of the internal server.
+The collector uses this to get the metrics and post the measurements.
 HTTP(S)PROXY Proxy to use by the collector.